Supported by Bristol SU

-As our name suggests, we are a student led initiative created in an effort to increase collaboration between law students and make the legal profession more diverse and inclusive.
+As our name suggests, we are a student led initiative created in an effort to increase collaboration between law students and to make the legal profession more diverse and inclusive.

 Following the successful organisation of our panel discussion, 'Overcoming Education Barriers and Achieving Diversity' in 2018 and after considerable interest expressed by the participants, in 2019 we successfully established the society “Unity and Diversity in Law” at the University of Bristol.